sandrorodmun-dotcom/portfolio-interactive-mathematics/FEATURED_PROJECTS/02-gradient-and-laplacian-operators/README.md

 ## Key Features

-* **Dynamic Gradient Mapping:** Move point $P$ in either the 2D or 3D window and watch the gradient vector and thelaplacian update their values in the window on the right.
+* **Dynamic Gradient Mapping:** Move point $P$ in either the 2D or 3D window and watch the gradient vector and the Laplacian update their values in the window on the right.
 * **Vector Field Visualization:**
     * **Grid Control:** Adjust the separation and boundaries ($x_{min}, x_{max}$, etc.) of the vector grid.
     * **Color Coding:** Vectors are normalized to prevent overlapping, using a color gradient where **blue** indicates a small norm (flat areas) and **red** indicates a large norm (steep areas).